jamieweavis/gus/README.md

 ## Disclaimer

-I'm not a Rust engineer, this is just for fun! 😄
+I'm not a Rust engineer, this is just for fun!

+## Related

+- [homebrew-gus](https://github.com/jamieweavis/homebrew-gus) - 🍺 Brew tap & formula for gus

 ## License